gpm22/BookExercises/LLM/Prompt Engineering for LLMs/Dercy Chat/README.md

 ## Notes

+- The answers will be only in Portuguese
 - Keep your API key secure and don't commit it to version control
 - The script maintains conversation history in memory, but doesn't persist between sessions
+- The model does not use the whole Wikipedia page, but just a summarized version of it.
 - Be mindful of OpenAI's API usage costs